Articles By Dr Kalinian

 - To provide a differential diagnosis from a range of neurological psychological disorders that present with similar constellations of symptoms (e.g., differentiation between pseudodementia and depression) when the diagnosis has been unable to be made by a complete psychiatric and/or psychological assessment.

 Neuropsychological examinations have the advantage of being objective, safe, portable, and relevant to the functional integrity of the brain.

 Results of neuropsychological assessment is considered in the context of the patient’s age, education, socioeconomic status, and cultural background.
-Neuropsychological test are interpreted by a clinical neuropsychologist, in conjunction with other clinical, imaging, and laboratory information.
+Neuropsychological tests are interpreted by a clinical neuropsychologist, in conjunction with other clinical, imaging, and laboratory information.

 A typical neuropsychological assessment includes a clinical interview with the patient, records review, and testing.
 Based on the information gathered during the interview and from the documentation and referral questions, the neuropsychologist then decides what cognitive and emotional domains need to be assessed and will select the tests to be in the battery.
 A typical neuropsychological examination includes the following functions:

 • Attention and concentration

 • Learning and memory

 • Higher level executive function (e.g., reasoning, problem-solving, sequencing)

 Post Concussive Syndrome Following Minor Motor Vehicle Accident or Sports-Related Concussion: